linustolke/argouml-gen/dockerfiles/README.md

 This directory is a job that creates new docker images that provide all the tools needed to run the jobs defined by the Jenkinsfiles in perhost/desktop.

+The maven directory is based on images that comes with maven.